Dreambound

 What is a Pediatric Nurse?

 A pediatric nurse is a specialized healthcare professional who provides medical care to infants, children, and adolescents.
-They work closely with pediatricians and other healthcare providers to ensure the well-being and proper development of their young patients.
-Some of their responsibilities include:
+They work closely with pediatricians and other healthcare providers to ensure their young patients' well-being and proper development.
+Responsibilities include:

 • Administering medications and vaccines